Laricoideae: Dichotomous key

-Revisions and research
+Revisions

-According to the latest research still in progress, the genus Cathaya would be attributed to the grouping of pines (subfamily Pinoideae), leaving therefore only Larix and Pseudotsuga to forming the subfamily Laricoideae.
+The genus Cathaya can be attributed to the grouping of pines (subfamily Pinoideae), leaving therefore only Larix and Pseudotsuga to form the subfamily Laricoideae.
 Furthermore, studying the mitochondrial rps3 gene, Ran et al. (2010) found that Larix and Pseudotsuga are evolutionarily sister genera to all other Pinaceae, highlighting a different (sub-parallel) origin compared than the remaining species.
 Spellenberg, Earle and Nelson (2014) report that the larches and Douglas firs evolved from the Pinaceae 135 million years ago and they kept a common ancestor until 7 million years ago, thus forming a divided and closely related taxonomic line between them compared to the rest of the group, while maintaining a strong degree of kinship with it.
-For Wang et al (2000), instead, Pseudotsuga differentiated himself from Larix in Western North America about 65 million years ago, in an era between the late Cretaceous and the Paleocene.
+For Wang et al. (2000), instead, Pseudotsuga differentiated himself from Larix in Western North America about 65 million years ago, in an era between the late Cretaceous and the Paleocene.
 These revisions and interactions, which would find evidence in genetics, however are not universally accepted and many botanics, researchers and scientists still use the previous classification waiting for further developments.

 For other authors, finally, the subfamily Laricoideae would have no taxonomic dignity of its own, recognizing only two large multi-group clades (Pinoid and Abietoid) or subfamilies (Pinoideae and Abietoideae) in their cladistics systems.
 Larix, Pseudotsuga and Cathaya would be included in the pines complex.